Covid-19 FAQs for undergraduate students

 Will I receive a College fee reduction?

 A smaller part of the fee that you pay goes to the College.
 For most students this is simply rolled in with tuition fees, so that you pay a single lump sum.
-The College fee goes towards College services and facilities, including your supervision and direction of studies, your pastoral and welfare support (from tutorial guidance to the health centre and the counsellor), learning resources, IT, the JCR and SBR and so forth.
+The College fee goes towards College services and facilities, including your supervision and direction of studies, your pastoral and welfare support (from tutorial guidance to the Health & Wellbeing Centre and the counsellor), learning resources, IT, the JCR and SBR and so forth.
 (Your College fee does not cover the full cost of these: they are heavily subsidised by the College.)
 Given that these remain a vital part of the College’s provision to you, St John's, in common with all other Colleges (and in line with the University’s position as described above) is continuing to charge these fees.

 College provision and wellbeing